gaehlerm/SoftwareEngineering/README.md

 Source: [https://youtu.be/pTB30aXS77U], [https://youtu.be/9ch7tZN4jeI] and [Clean Architecture]

 The solid principles were named by Robert C. Martin.
 SOLID is named after 5 general rules how to write object oriented (OO) code.
 These are:

 1. Single Responsibility Principle (SRP)
 2. Open closed principle
 3. Liskov substitution principle
-4. Interface segregation
+4. Interface segregation principle
-5. Dependency Inversion
+5. Dependency Inversion principle

 These 5 very general rules describe mostly how classes, and also code in general, should be structured and interacting with each other.
-Obeying them helps a lot with the design of the code.
+Obeying them helps with the design of the code.

-Interestingly enough, most people agree on the fact that these principles are very important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.
+Interestingly enough, many people agree on the fact that these principles are (or at least were) important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.
 In my opinion, these principles hold for compiled languages as Java and C++.
-Python users have to know only the first two principles, the other three are nice to know but they are not as important as in compiled languages.
+For Python users only the SRP is really important, the OCP and the LSP are somewhat useful.
+The ISP and the DIP are nice to know but they are only important in compiled languages.
 We'll see why in a minute.

 ## Single Responsibility Principle